Live Streaming OBS

 Best Live Stream Settings for OBS

-Just like any software that you might be used to create content, there are a few settings that are needed to be configured here, as well.
+Just like any software that you might be using to create content, there are a few settings that are needed to be configured here, as well.
 In this section, we are going to discuss the 3 best settings that you must know if you have decided to shift to OBS.

 Though you will have the option of changing the settings anytime you want, OBS will allow you to set a default config on which the application will start.
 Let's find out how to access the auto-config wizard.